Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Subdiffraction regime

 \subsection{Chernoff bound for SPADE}

-After choosing a measurement scheme, represented by a POVM $\Pi_k$ and the outcome probability $P_{k|i}=\Tr[\Pi_k\rho_i]$ conditioned on hypothesis $\rho_i$, we can calculate the asymptotic behavior of the probability of error $P_E=\e^{-N\xi}$ of the best discrimination strategy conceivable with $\Pi_k$ after a large number of repetitions $N$ of the measurement through the Chernoff exponent~\cite{Chernoff1952}
+After choosing a measurement scheme, represented by a POVM $\Pi_k$ and the outcome probability $P_{i;k}=\Tr[\Pi_k\rho_i]$ conditioned on hypothesis $\rho_i$, we can calculate the asymptotic behavior of the probability of error $P_E=\e^{-N\xi}$ of the best discrimination strategy conceivable with $\Pi_k$ after a large number of repetitions $N$ of the measurement through the Chernoff exponent~\cite{Chernoff1952}

 where the sum runs over all the outcomes of the POVM.
 We want to evaluate the Chernoff exponent $\xi$ associated with a measurement of the first $6$ relevant $HG$ modes.
-Due to the common factorization of the density matrices $\rho_i=\rho_i^\alpha\otimes\rho_i^\beta$ and due to the property, shown in Eq.~\eqref{eq:IndistinguibleAlpha}, that the covariance matrices $\gamma_i^\alpha$ have only a nonzero eigenvalue (which is irrelevant in the calculation of the quantum Chernoff exponent), we will focus our analysis to a POVM projecting each photon onto the rotated ``TRISPADE" basis $\{\ket{HG_{00}},\ket*{HG_{10}^{\theta_0}},\ket*{HG_{01}^{\theta_0}}\}$~\cite{Grace2022}, where
+Due to the common factorization of the density matrices $\rho_i=\rho_i^\alpha\otimes\rho_i^\beta$ and due to the property, shown in Eq.~\eqref{eq:IndistinguibleAlpha}, that the covariance matrices $\gamma_i^\alpha$ have only a nonzero eigenvalue (which is irrelevant in the calculation of the quantum Chernoff exponent), we will focus our analysis to a POVM projecting each photon onto the rotated SPADE basis $\{\ket{HG_{00}},\ket*{HG_{10}^{\theta_0}},\ket*{HG_{01}^{\theta_0}}\}$, also dubbed ``TRISPADE"~\cite{Grace2022}, where